MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/xs-mono-runtime.md

 ms.author: daortin
 ms.date: 03/31/2017
 no-loc: [Objective-C]
+description: Learn how to temporarily or permanently set Mono Runtime environment variables for iOS projects in Xamarin Studio.
 ---

 # How do I set Mono Runtime environment variables for iOS projects in Xamarin Studio?